 This takes place in a safe, warm, respectful, empathic and non-judgemental space.

 Clients I work with come to counselling for various reasons; sometimes they may not have an awareness of the problem other than a general feeling that something is wrong.
-Others may come because of difficulties establishing or maintaining relationships or struggling to cope with high levels of anxiety or worry.
-Clients may be experiencing feelings of hopelessness or come feeling depressed and don’t know how they will get better.
-Clients present with feelings of low self-worth and self-esteem, as well as past experiences which continue to negatively impact on their lives today.
+You maybe experiencing difficulties establishing or maintaining relationships or struggling to cope with high levels of anxiety or worry.
+You might have feelings of hopelessness or feel depressed and don’t know how you will get better.
+Clients can present with feelings of low self-worth and self-esteem, as well as past experiences which continue to negatively impact on their lives today.
 It is not uncommon for a client to present with one concern and discover a number of connected issues that need to be worked through.
-For others, it can be issues around loss or bereavement, or confusion around sexuality and/or identity.
-Some are feeling stuck and want to live more meaningful lives.
+You maybe struggling with feelings of loss or bereavement, or confusion around sexuality and/or identity.
+Maybe you're feeling stuck and want to live a more meaningful life.

 Through the process of discussion and therapeutic feedback from me we will deeply explore your personal life problems and emotions at a level much deeper than you have ever previously experienced, thus developing for you a much greater insight into them.
-The goal of this is that, through improved self-awareness and self-knowledge - and without any kind of advice-giving by the counsellor - you will increasingly learn how to better manage the deep problems affecting your happiness, personal well-being, and ability to cope with life.
+The goal of this is that, through improved self-awareness and self-knowledge you will increasingly learn how to better manage the deep problems affecting your happiness, personal well-being, and ability to cope with life.

 Working within the BACP ethical framework, my principal concern is for your safety, wellbeing and personal autonomy, and to ensure you receive the most appropriate help and support.

 Do I use a particular therapy model or approach?